 Agave deserti leaves are dusty-colored gray or gray-blue to green.
 Its leaf margins are straight in most forms of this species, with small regularly spaced teeth.
 It freqnetly has banding on its leaves.
 It is a medium-sized agave (12-19 inches tall) with leaves 2-3 inches wide and 6-16 inches long.

-Another ornamental species of agave, Agave americana, can look similar to the species on our list.
+Another ornamental species of agave, Agave americana, can look similar to the other species on our list.
 Agave americana is often gray to gray-blue but can be dark green or varigated.
 This species has significant amounts of horizontal striping on the backs of the leaves.
 It is a very large agave (6-10 feet tall) with very wide leaves 6-10 inches wide and 3-6.5 feet long.
-We are not interested in observations of Agave americana for this project, as this species typically flowers before bats arrive to Southern Arizona.
+This species typically blooms earlier in the year.

 Contact: Erin Posthumus, USA-NPN Liason to the USFWS, email@example.com, 520-621-1670